shubhamchandak94/ProtographLDPC/usage.md

                     [--fraction-transmitted FRACTION_TRANSMITTED]
                     [--seed SEED]
 ```
 Here, the construction can be one of `peg` (default), `populate-columns`, `populate-rows` or `gallager`.
 The `--fraction-transmitted` option can be used for random puncturing, by default it is set to `1.0` (no puncturing).
 We also direct the user to the base library parity check generation script ([`make-ldpc`](https://shubhamchandak94.github.io/LDPC-codes/pchk.html#make-ldpc)) which implements slightly different construction methods but uses a similar interface.
+Due to the complexity of the `peg` algorithm, the base library construction (with parameters `evenboth no4cycle`) or one of the other three constructions in this library might be the best option when constructing extremely large codes with codeword lengths above ~100,000.

 For protograph codes, this reduces to:
 ```sh